 Linz, October 15-December 21, 2018

 High dimensional computation is a new frontier in scientific computing, with applications ranging from financial mathematics such as option pricing or risk management, to parameter estimation, to groundwater flow, heat transport, and wave propagation.
 Often the difficulties come from uncertainty or randomness in the data, and they present major challenges in the areas of Data Science and Uncertainty Quantification.
 This workshop provides a forum for interaction between international experts, with the aim to establish new collaborations.

 In addition to the invited speakers, we will also have a small number of contributed talks.

 On the Friday before the workshop, December 14, we will have 3 tutorials as an introduction on computational methods for PDEs with random coefficients.
-These tutorials will be given by Anthony Nouy (Ecole Centrale Nantes), Dirk Nuyens (KU Leuven) and Rob Scheichl (University of Bath).
+These tutorials will be given by Anthony Nouy (Ecole Centrale Nantes), Dirk Nuyens (KU Leuven) and Rob Scheichl (Heidelberg University).
 Everybody is welcome to attend.